 - Under your index finger, in the middle of your forearm (between the two tendons), is the pressure point that helps relieve nausea.

 - After you find the pressure point, place your thumb on the point on your forearm and place your index finger on the other side of your arm and press the pressure point from both sides.

-Bitters are bitter foods, beverages or supplements that aid in digestion.
-Once they touch our tastebuds, they stimulate our bodies to release bile – one of the most important digestive juices that breaks down foods for nutrient absorption.
+Bitters are bitter foods, beverages or supplements that aid digestion.
+Once they touch our tastebuds, they stimulate our bodies to release bile – one of the most important digestive juices that break down foods for nutrient absorption.
 They’re fairly uncommon in our culture because we love our sweets so much and tend to shy away from bitter foods.